CBIIT/CTOS-DevOps-Innersource/terraform/modules/opensearch/README.md

 - Table of Contents
 - General Description
 - variable descriptions
+- remove ability to opt-out of encryption (hard default)
 - cloudwatch logs --> sumologic
 ... add description for what this module provides.